NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 - Manually review each code, one by one
 - *How?* Eliminate by: name, route, formulation
 - *Why?* The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to those given in the eye for glaucoma, instead of those given to slow the heart)

 ## Step 4: Cleaning
 - **4a) Remove overlapping codes to make value sets mutually exclusive** (OPTIONAL - depends on value sets)
-    - This step places a temporary tag to identify overlapping codes that were categorized across multiple value sets.
+    - Place a temporary tag to identify overlapping codes that were categorized across multiple value sets. (possible scenario given the broad search)
-    - This unintended scenario wherein codes across value sets overlap is possible - given the broad search.

-    - For example, let's say we created a disease-specific codelist (i.e., not a general one for the repository) for COPD inhalers, with the following value sets:
+    - For example, let's say we created a disease-specific codelist for COPD inhalers (i.e., not a general one for the repository) with the following value sets:
       - Set 1: LABA (single therapy, LABA for Long-Acting Beta Agonists)
       - Set 2: LABA/LAMA (dual fixed combination therapy, LAMA for Long-Acting Muscarinic Antagonist)
       - Set 3: LABA/LAMA/ICS (triple fixed combination therapy, ICS for Inhaled Corticosteroids)
       - (.....sets continue)
-      - As you can see above, since I structured my search based on both fixed combination status (single, dual, triple) and active ingredient (LABA, LAMA, ICS), I might be left with overlapping codes across the three sets.
+      - As you can see above, since the search structure was based on both fixed combination status (single, dual, triple) and active ingredient (LABA, LAMA, ICS), one might be left with overlapping codes across the three sets.

     - So we write code to automate the re-sorting process to make each set mutually exclusive